 This award is for significant achievement within the environmental education field and is named after Enos Mills, "founder" of Rocky Mountain National Park.
 It is presented each year to an individual for long-term, outstanding achievements and contributions to EE.
 Only peer nominations accepted.

 Recognizes outstanding and innovative EE programs, projects, curriculum, etc. in both formal and nonformal settings.
 Successful new programs can apply.
-Self-nominations or by peers accepted.
+Self-nominations or peer nominations accepted.

 Recognizes the exceptional contributions made by an individual to his/her community in environmental education.
 This recipient is acknowledged as a role model for environmental responsibility and serves as an inspiration for his/her audiences and peers.
-Self-nominations or by peers accepted.
+Self-nominations or peer nominations accepted.

 Recognizes an outstanding environmental educator (i.e., at any grade level, formal or non-formal) that has worked at least five years in EE, plans to retire within one year or be three years or less beyond retirement, and has made a significant contribution to environmental education during his/her career.
-Self-nominations or by peers accepted.
+Self-nominations or peer nominations accepted.